imapex-training/mod_adv_git/README.md

 ### Exercise Note

-If you are running this exercise indepently and not with a proctor, the following steps related to the conflict and rebasing will NOT work exactly as listed.
+If you are running this exercise independently and not with a proctor, the following steps related to the conflict and rebasing will NOT work exactly as listed.

-If this is the case, the commands to create the new remote, pull from upstream, and pull from upstream with rebase can still be ran, but the output may differ
+If this is the case, the commands to create the new remote, pull from upstream, and pull from upstream with rebase can still be ran, but the output may differ.

 [item]: # (/slide)